 Jerusalem may be fairly traditional, but cultural activities still abound in the city.
 Use the links below to navigate to all Jerusalem has to offer and check our regularly updated events page.

 Classical music is popular in Jerusalem like in other parts of the country.

 The Jerusalem Centre for the Performing Arts, in Jerusalem’s German Colony, is the city’s unofficial cultural centre and hosts over 150 events each year.
 The Henry Crown Symphony Hall within is the home of the Jerusalem Symphony Orchestra.
 The Israel Philharmonic Orchestra has almost 30,000 season ticket holders – the largest subscription per capita in the world.

-Perhaps Jerusalem’s trendiest theater is the Khan Theatre, who perform about five plays every season in an innovative way.
+Jerusalem’s trendiest theater is the Khan Theatre, staging five plays every season in innovative ways.
 Although the repertory is divided between plays from Israel and around the world, performances are mainly in Hebrew.